 Analysis.
-In AC 2018-2019, the target was met.
-In 2018-2019, the target of 90.0% was met as 90.0% of students were able to successfully pass the SLLA on their first attempt, thus demonstrating students gained discipline-specific content knowledge while completing the coursework prescribed in the Educational Leadership (EDL) program.
-These achievement rates resulted from a focus on the ISLLC standards in the EDL program mapped out above.
-The analysis of the 90.0% student achievement for this SLO confirmed that candidates were prepared for the licensure exam and demonstrated competency with content knowledge.
-As a result of this outcome, the plan of action was to support for candidates to prepare for the licensure exam.
-With the objective of supporting future test takers, a group of students in EDL 6200 was asked about which aspect(s) of their previous classes contributed the most to their success on the SLLA.
-The most common response was the experience they gained with the constructed response items utilized by instructors in their coursework.
+In AC 2019-2020 the target was met.
+In 2019-2020, the target of 90.0% was met as 90.0% of students were able to successfully pass the SLLA on their first attempt, thus demonstrating students gained discipline-specific content knowledge while completing the coursework prescribed in the Educational Leadership (EDL) program.
+These outcomes resulted from a focus on the ISLLC standards in the EDL program mapped out above.
+The analysis of the 90.0% student achievement for this SLO confirmed that candidates were prepared for the licensure exam and successfully demonstrated competency with content knowledge.

-Based on analysis of the 2018-2019 results, faculty made the following changes in 2019-2020 to drive the cycle of improvement.
-Faculty provided more instructional focus on the ISLLC standards and integrated constructed response items in EDL program classes.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.